petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/using-search-widget-display-templates.md

 ### Search Results

-The default template is the _List Layout_, displays results in a paginated list.
+The List Layout template is the default:

 ![The default search results layout.](./using-search-widget-display-templates/images/12.png)

-Use the _Card Layout_ to display results in rows of cards.
+The Card Layout:

 ![The card search results layout.](./using-search-widget-display-templates/images/13.png)

-Use the _Compact Layout_ to display just a list of titles.
+The Compact Layout:

 ![The compact search results layout.](./using-search-widget-display-templates/images/14.png)